Archive for the Desk Category

 Feng Shui your desk.
 Does that sound silly?
 Feng Shui is simply a set of aesthetic principles designed to help people live in harmony with their environment and increase positive energy (qi).
 There’s nothing silly about that.

-Feng Shui is more commonly thought of for use in the home, but there’s no reason why the principles of Feng Shui can’t also be applied to the office.
+Feng Shui is more commonly thought of for use in the home, but there’s no reason why the principles of Feng Shui can’t also be applied to the modern office suite.
 Most people spend more time in the office than in any other single location (besides asleep in bed).
 A few simple adjustments can make your desk and office a more harmonious environment.
 And you might even improve your qi.

 1. The Elements of Style.
 Feng Shui is based on five elements: Wood, Fire, Earth, Metal, Water.
 Office spaces are often sterile and heavily unbalanced towards metal and away from earth, water and wood.
 Use color to bring the elements into your office: green or brown for wood, red, yellow, orange, purple or pink for fire, light yellow, tan and light brown for earth, white or gray for metal, and blue or black for water.